 In the heart of Harpenden, a town renowned for its exceptional state schools, Roundwood Park has quietly built a reputation as one of the highest-achieving comprehensives in Hertfordshire.
 The November 2023 Ofsted inspection awarded Outstanding across every category, including sixth form provision, describing it as a school of exceptional quality.
-With GCSE results placing the school 406th in England and first in Harpenden (FindMySchool ranking), and a Progress 8 score of +0.79 indicating pupils make significantly above-average progress, this is a school that consistently delivers for students of all abilities.
+With GCSE outcomes placing the school 385th in England overall and 3rd in Harpenden (FindMySchool ranking), and a Progress 8 score of +0.79 indicating pupils make significantly above-average progress, this is a school that consistently delivers for students of all abilities.

 Over 1,400 students attend, drawn from Harpenden, St Albans, and surrounding villages across a surprisingly wide catchment.
 The atmosphere is ambitious but not pressured; kindness sits central to the school's values.
 Named The Times Comprehensive School of the Year for South East England, Roundwood Park demonstrates that state schools can match and exceed independent school outcomes without charging a penny in fees.